 Patient Perspectives and Advocacy

 The anecdotal evidence from patients who use cannabis for Crohn's disease is compelling.
-Many individuals report that cannabis helps them manage symptoms such as abdominal pain, nausea, and diarrhea, allowing them to lead more fulfilling lives.
+Now, many individuals report that cannabis helps them manage symptoms such as abdominal pain, nausea, and diarrhea, allowing them to lead more fulfilling lives.
 Patient advocacy groups are playing a crucial role in raising awareness about the potential benefits of cannabis for IBD and advocating for more research and access to medical cannabis.

 Regulatory and Legal Landscape

-However, even in jurisdictions where cannabis is legal, there may be restrictions on the types of products available, the allowable THC content, and the methods of consumption.
+On the flip side, even in jurisdictions where cannabis is legal, there may be restrictions on the types of products available, the allowable THC content, and the methods of consumption.
 Additionally, healthcare providers may be hesitant to recommend cannabis due to a lack of comprehensive clinical guidelines and concerns about potential risks and side effects.

 Tips and Expert Advice